 Unmistakable one of the top streams in PA, Yellow Breeches, is a premier fly trout fishing destination and more heavily fished than most any nation stream.
 Huntsdale Hatchery, where the stream’s source flows through various other springs.
 Anglers use this resource daily; visitors can expect to find fishing throughout the stream.
 The stream never has a fish shortage; it has a massive stocking program that supports this river’s high pressure.
 The stockfish, along almost all of the river’s entire length, can easily find them feeding on top during springtime.

 Pennsylvania Fish and Boat Commission activity stockfish in Lake Arthur.
 Which consist of Walleye, Channel catfish, hybrid striped bass, and musky.
-The addition of largemouth bass, northern pike, black crappie, and bluegill make for great fishing.
-While not the biggest lake, Lake Arthur is at 3,225-acres; it’s a valuable and productive warm-water lake in the Moraine State Parks region.
+The addition of largemouth bass, northern pike, black crappie, and bluegill make for great fishing in Pennsylvania.
+While not the biggest lake, Lake Arthur is at 3,225 acres; it’s a valuable and productive warm-water lake in the Moraine State Parks region.

 She is known as a fly angler’s dream outside of the State College in Spring Creek.
 A pristine fishery and local hotspot stocked with 16 to 20-inch wild trout.
 Pennsylvania Fish & Boat Commission state parks survey of Spring Creek consistently shows it to be the most successfully populated brown stream in Pennsylvania.
 Fisherman’s Paradise is a favorite destination along the creek for most visitors, which offers solitude and tons of wild and aggressive species.

-A well-known freestone trout streams in the eastern United States is Slate Run; it’s becoming very trendy.
+Slate Run is a well-known freestone trout stream in the eastern United States; it’s becoming very trendy.
 The stream is split, with wild brown trout residing in the lower part and wild brook trout in the upper part of the stream for the most part.

 Lefort Spring Run

 Looking for a 15″ trout?
 Monocacy creek can provide that for you.
 Common 12″ to 15″ in length.
 Are you looking for a challenge?
 Access with a fly rod or conventional spinning gear with success.
-Monocacy Creek is the perfect place to come fishing, great family, and learning opportunities year-round.
+Monocacy Creek is the perfect place to come to Pennsylvania fishing, with great family and learning opportunities year-round.

-Initiates from a bubbling cave located about 15 miles east of State College, Penns Creek is Pennsylvania’s longest and largest limestone stream.
+From a bubbling cave about 15 miles east of State College, fishing Pennsylvania longest and largest limestone stream is Penns Creek.
 This excellent scenic boasts March Brown and Sulphur hatches and the Green Drake, which brings anglers from all over the United States.
-The Sinking Creek joins spring Mills, creating Penns Creek, an excellent stocked brown trout and wild trout waters and stocked with rainbows.
+The Sinking Creek joins spring Mills, creating Penns Creek, an excellent stocked brown trout and wild trout water stocked with rainbows.